RichardBongani/MySQL-Microverse-Project/README.md

 # QUIZZES

 This is a quizz for SQL microverse project.
+In this quizz I also made use of Postgres.

 # QUIZZ LINK